Ecwid/ecwid-api-docs/README.md

 # Changelog

+## March 5, 2018

+Added ability to get all store shipping options via Ecwid REST API in **read-only mode**.
+If accessed via public token, Ecwid will respond with enabled shipping options only.
+[Learn more](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)

 ## March 2, 2018

 Updated Ecwid CSS Framework and Sample Native App to use the latest improvements and changes to design of pages in Ecwid Control Panel.